 Try not to eat for a while, than then overeat and feel guilty

 Often count calories and/or fat grams and feel like all you think about is food

 To make lasting changes to the way one eats is very difficult.
 Making superficial and simplistic solutions rarely addresses the root cause of an eating disorder and thus does not lead to lasting change.
 Just like saying: “why don’t you eat more?” or starting yet another diet, is not helpful.
 Trying to ‘will power’ your way through change is very difficult and also does not last long term.
 Significant change comes from making comfortable, step-wise adjustments that bring actual positive effects to your relationship with eating and food.
 Being a healthy eater requires more than just changing your patterns of eating, it is redefining your relationship with food.

 Multidisciplinary Team Approach for the Treatment of an Eating Disorder

 It is important to have a qualified team of health professionals to manage each component of recovery from an eating disorder.
 A therapist for individual therapy is integral, at times a family therapist is also appropriate, to help manage negative thoughts and emotions.
-An eating disorder dietitian explains how and why we need to eat and help minimize eating disorder symptoms.
+An experienced dietitian explains how and why we need to eat and help minimize eating disorder symptoms.
 A medical doctor is also important to monitor electrolytes, heart health and other issues related to restricting, bingeing/purging or overeating.
 Other professionals at times are also involved such such as trainers, massage therapists, chiropractors, and school teachers.
-As a dietitian that specializes in eating disorders, I ensure that I work very closely with every member of your team to provide cohesive and effective treatment.
+As a dietitian that specializes in the treatment of eating disorders, I ensure that I work very closely with every member of your team to provide cohesive and effective treatment.
 I can also refer you to any of these other health professionals if you have not filled all positions of your recovery team.